ylimem/ed/_texts/humanitiesAI.md

   - AI is not inevitable in all spheres
   - Reading and writing is not a waste of time to be skipped with AI summaries
     - ***key point*** how to thread this needle of capitalist discourse of time saved is money saved
-    - wrestling with text and hard things is a valuabe skill
+    - wrestling with text and hard things is a valuable skill